NativeScript/docs-v7/core-concepts/bindings.md

 ```
 ###Binding to an event in XML

-There is an option to bind a function to execute on a specific event (MVVM command like). <Comment: Do you mean "like a MVVM command"> This option is available only through an XML declaration.
+There is an option to bind a function to execute on a specific event (like a MVVM command).
+This option is available only through an XML declaration.
 To implement such a functionality, the source object should have an event handler function.

 <Comment: __Example 2: Please insert an SEO-friendly code caption.__>
 ``` XML